 The Noodle Shop

-In 1938, 28-year-old Lee Byung-chul used savings from his family's land wealth to open Samsung Sanghoe, a small trading company in Daegu, South Korea.
+On March 1, 1938, 28-year-old Lee Byung-chul used savings from his family's land wealth to open Samsung Sanghoe, a small trading company in Daegu, South Korea.
 His inventory: dried Korean fish, vegetables, and noodles, exported primarily to Beijing and Manchuria.
+He had about 40 employees.

 The name Samsung translates to "three stars" - chosen to represent something big, numerous, and powerful.
 An ambitious name for a noodle business.